RCOSDP/weko/docs/developersguide/testing-practices.rst

 Testing practices
 =================

-It is a good practice to add test cases to each Invenio module.
+It is a good practice to add test cases to each WEKO3 module.
 Tests are normally organized in:

 1. unit and functional testing: test cases run against the Flask app defined in